abdzees/Shakespeare-Poetry-Using-RNN/README.md

 # Shakespeare-Poetry-Using-RNN

-Training a model using a RNN on Shakespeare poetry and then recreating it.
+i have already trained the model using a small subset of the data set, thus there exists a folder called shakespeare.model.

+Just run the main file and you can see the results using different temperatures.